Do You Need a Surgery For Removal of Stone?

 Small kidney stones of size 5 mm (0.5 cm) also do not require surgery for removal, until and unless they come down and get stuck in the tube (Ureter).
 Larger stones than 5 mm (0.5 cm) in the ureter causing swelling of the kidney or infection require immediate removal by ureteroscopy and Holmium LASER.

-According to Dr. Anupam Bhargava, small obstructing stones in the kidney also require removal by either Shock waves (ESWL) i.e. crushing the stone from outside.
+As per the doctor, small obstructing stones in the kidney also require removal by either Shock waves (ESWL) i.e. crushing the stone from outside.
 Though this method is not so effective in stones of our region because they are hard calcium stones.

 Stones which block the kidney, whether they are in kidney or ureter and cause swelling of the kidney can gradually damage the kidney function.
-Stones can also cause recurrent infection in urinary tract which can further damage the renal function.
+Stones can also cause recurrent infection in the urinary tract which can further damage the renal function.
 Therefore even asymptomatic stones should be kept in surveillance.

 Written and Verified by: